Leisure, parks & wellbeing

 5.0 Cancellation of Games

 5.1 Pitch inspections are carried out preferably on Friday mornings to determine if pitches are fit to play.
 However, in extreme weather conditions a decision to call off games may be taken earlier after consultation with grounds maintenance colleagues and appropriate Leagues.
 We will contact the League Fixture Secretaries and the local media to inform them of pitch cancellations by telephone e-mail and social media.
 All are asked to respect any decision made.
+Please note in the event of weather warning being issued fixtures will be subject to mandatory call offs due to health and safety concerns.

 6.0 Car Parking